 In the beginning, when the world had not yet been created, the divine Father lived with his two sons in the illustrious Kingdom of Heaven.
 The older son was expected to inherit the scepter of authority.
 But there were unrest in the Kingdom.
 The younger son, who was the eyestone of the Father, had been gifted a beautiful robe adorned with jewels.
 Because of this the older brother had grown jealous of the younger.
 In his resentment, he schemed to get the beloved one out of the way by making him self-conscious.
 This would occasion his fall into the dark abyss of Physis.

 One day, disguised as a serpent, he tempted his brother to eat the fruit from the Tree of Knowledge.
 As he ate the fruit, he made his first self-willed act.
 As he opened his eyes, his will was no longer in unison with the Father.
 It brought about his demise in the temporal realm, where the chaotic forces tore apart his body.
 Still today, the scattered remains lie embedded in materiality as spiritual sparks.
 The Fall had the consequence that lawfulness was imparted to chaos.
 It made possible the creation of the orderly material world.

-The Father had such heartfelt longing for his beloved son that he created Man in his image, but not merely as a token of remembrance.
-He set a spiritual task for mankind, namely through godly work to gather the divine sparks in creation, so that the beloved may one day be born to the material universe, as one among the many earthly men.
+The Father now felt such heartfelt longing for his beloved son that he created Man in his image; but not merely as a token of remembrance.
+He set a spiritual task for mankind; they must through godly work gather the divine sparks in creation, so that the beloved may one day be born to the material universe, as one among the many earthly men.

 In his grief and anger the Father cast out the older son, who fell like lightning from heaven.
 Although he had forfeited his heavenly inheritance, he remained in his Father’s employ, now as the Lord of this world.
 As the divine eye, he would roam the earth on the Father’s behalf, testing the loyalty of men.